What is a Facility Owner?

 The Annual Meeting of Members is held in the fall each year for all participating member facility owners.
 Some of the agenda items include: Damage Prevention Video and Breakfast, Message from the Board Chair, Board Member Introductions and Elections, Financial Audit Report, Center Activity Report, and a Question & Answer discussion.

-The meeting packet and minutes from the 2022 meeting are available below:
+The meeting packet from the 2023 meeting is available below:

 Electronic Positive Response (EPR)